Today, Carla chats with Randy Hoyt of Foxtrot Games and discusses the current Spy Club Kickstarter campaign.

 Randy: Hello!
 Thanks for taking the time to chat with me.
 I’m Randy Hoyt, owner and game producer at Foxtrot Games.
 I’ve been publishing board games since our first Kickstarter campaign (Relic Expedition) back in March 2013.
-The most popular game I’ve worked on is probably Lanterns: The Harvest Festival, and the most recent one released is .
+The most popular game I’ve worked on is probably Lanterns: The Harvest Festival, and the most recent one released is The Fox in the Forest.
 I live in Dallas, Texas with my wife and two young sons (10 and 5).
 For my day job, I work as a web developer, and I run Foxtrot Games on nights and weekends.

 Can you tell us more about Spy Club?

 Spy Club is our upcoming game, launching on Kickstarter on September 20.
 It’s a cooperative game for 2-4 players, and it takes about 30-45 minutes to play.
 In the game, players work together as young detectives to solve neighborhood mysteries, something along the lines of Encyclopedia Brown or Harriet the Spy.